Myron Reed (wrestler): Early career (2016–2018)

 Reed initially started his career in wrestling on YouTube where he competed in backyard wrestling, going by the names The Bad Reed and Tyler Reed.
 His first stint as a professional wrestler was at the Kentucky-based World Wrestling Alliance where he went by the name Brother Reed.

-Reed in December 2017 in a 3-way match involving AR Fox and Sammy Guevara.

-The Rascalz (2018–2019)
+On June 4, 2017 Myron Reed made his Ring of Honor (ROH) debut on an episode of Ring of Honor Wrestlings Future of Honor as he defeated Curt Stallion.
+On October 14, 2023 Myron made his return to ROH on an episode of Honor Club as he and Ren Jones faced Cole Karter & Griff Garrison but we're unsuccessful.

 On April 7, 2018, Myron Reed and his then tag team partner Trey Miguel were added to The Rascalz as new members of the stable by Dezmond Xavier and Zachary Wentz in Combat Zone Wrestling at Welcome to the Combat Zone.
 They defeated Bandido and Flamita and Ohio Versus Everything in a three-way match.
 At FCP's International Tekkers: Nothing Is True, Everything Is Permitted, Xavier and Wentz captured The Wrestling Revolver's PWR Tag Team Championship by defeating the defending champions Millie McKenzie and Pete Dunne and The Besties In The World (Davey Vega and Mat Fitchett) in a three-way match.
 They successfully defended the titles in a one-night tag team tournament against Killer Death Machines (Jessicka Havok and Nevaeh), The Crew (Jason Cade and Shane Strickland) and The Latin American Exchange (Santana and Ortiz) at Catalina Wrestling Mixer 2.
 Miguel and Reed also participated in the tournament, losing to Besties in the World in the opening round.
 Rascalz held the PWR Tag Team Championship until It's Always Sunny In Iowa on March 3, 2019, where they lost the titles to Latin American Exchange in a three-way match, also involving Besties in the World.
 Reed would leave the group after Miguel, Xavier and Wentz signed with Impact Wrestling as Reed strayed from the group to another wrestling promotion.